Emergency assistance contact information whilst travelling abroad

 - Pre-existing medical conditions are covered provided travel is not contrary to medical advice.
 NOTE: foreseeable expenses eg repeat prescriptions and routine check-ups are not covered

-- Please check the Foreign, Commonwealth and Development Office (FCDO) for travel advice and complete a risk assessment form prior to travel, advice is available from your local Health & Safety contacts.
-Where travel is against FCDO advice, you must seek advice and approval from your Faculty Health & Safety Manager.
+- Please check the Foreign, Commonwealth and Development Office (FCDO) for travel advice.
+Where travel is against FCDO advice you must seek advice and approval from your Faculty Health & Safety Manager.

 - If you plan to travel to any of the countries listed below, you need to notify the Insurance Office at least two weeks before your trip (as we have to notify our insurers to confirm whether or not cover will be in place):

-- Afghanistan, Colombia, Iraq, Mexico, Nigeria, Pakistan, Somalia, Syria, Venezuela, Yemen and any country or area where the FCDO advises against all travel ('red' areas).
+- Afghanistan, Belarus, Cuba, Ethiopia, Gaza, Haiti, Iraq, Israel, Libya, Mali, Myanmar, Nigeria, North Korea, Russia, Somalia, Syria, Ukraine, Venezuela, Yemen, Iran, and any country or area where the FCDO advises against all travel ('red' areas).

 The University's travel policy number is 7509094